 Sarah in North Africa was thrown out of her home because of her faith.
 Later, her husband threw her out of another home.
-As a woman, she is particularly vulnerable – throwing out endangered her.
+In her country, as a woman, she is particularly vulnerable without the protection of her family.
 Around the world, millions of women from religious minorities face persecution for their faith and their gender.
 See Sarah.
 See change.

 “You deserve to be dead.”